tonytvo/blog-generator/content/blog/learning-memory/index.md

   - schedule your activities
   - [blank sheet](#blank-sheet) technique
   - [conventional notes](#conventional-notes) technique
+  - You put in and take out information out of your long-term memory.
+Is the information a fact or a picture?
+The brain has to decide where to put information in the long-term memory.
+You can work to develop a great memory.
+    - Facts are harder to store in the long-term memory.
+    - Facts are often abstract, so it’s hard to picture, so it’s hard to picture them.
+    - Picture information is easier to remember.
+    - Figure out how you can convert a fact into a picture to remember it.
+  - Use the information you want to remember to make a song.
+  - Make up metaphors to remember the information.
+Tie it to what you know already
+  - Imagine that you’re the object or idea that you’re learning and trying to remember.
+Write about it.
+  - Associate numbers with well-known shapes and characters.
+What stories can you create to remember?
+  - Use sleep to anchor the new ideas you’re learning.
+  - Choose an object to explain what you’re learning.

+## Two Ideas Behind Linking
+- How to make brain links:
+  - Deliberate Practice
+  - Interleaving

+- **Deliberate Practice**
+  - When you practice enough, you build brain-links.
+  - It is important to learn new things and not just practice what you already know.
+  - Deliberate practice – focus on the harder stuff.

+- **Interleaving**
+  - Practice choosing between techniques and items.
+  - Practice different aspects and techniques of a skill you are trying to learn.

+- **Making a Set of Brain-Links**

+  - Focus
+    - Focus is important for memorizing
+    - Concentrate to form new brain-links
+  - Active Practice
+    - Practice what you’re learning.
+    - Try new techniques.
+    - Get feedback in case you need to correct something.

+  - Practice a new skill over several days.
+    - Go to bed early.
+    - Get enough sleep.
+    - Helps to form new synaptic brain-links.

+  - Practice with interleaving solving problems.
+At first it will be hard, then it gets easier.
+Use active recall to create brain-links.
+Don’t memorize solutions.
+Look at problems and learn how to create brain-links.

+  - Scramble the hints to develop order in your writing.
+This allows you to build writing links to pull good writing from your mind.

   ## memory principles
   - first or primacy
   - last or recency